rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 		+ iv
 			* We pass the iv value we generated
 * key
-	- We pass our key which is a CyrptoKey object we derived previously
+	- We pass our key which is the CyrptoKey object we derived previously
 * data
 	- This is the integer array that we created from our message text

 ## Combining our results and converting them to Base64 to share

-The final steps combine the various pieces that will be needed to eventually decrypt our message and then return that as a Base64 string that can be easily shared via email or plain text file.
+The final steps combine the various pieces that will be needed to eventually decrypt our message and then return that as a Base64 string that can be easily shared via email or a plain text file.

 ```
 // Combine salt, IV, and ciphertext into a single Uint8Array.